-Supercar's RamJets usually run on a specially formulated AvGas® fuel which provides superior fuel economy and power compared to existing fuels.
-This "classified" AvGas® is constantly being refined and stored at Back Rock Laboratory.
+Supercar's RamJets usually run on a specially formulated AvGas[®] fuel which provides superior fuel economy and power compared to existing fuels.
+This "classified" AvGas[®] is constantly being refined and stored at Back Rock Laboratory.
 Under "normal" situations, Supercar has a transatlantic range at supersonic cruise speeds in excess of Mach 6.
-(Because Supercar's RamJets are "stratified", they can, if necessary, run on almost any fuel type from auto gas to A-1 Jet Fuel.
-However, range and performance are significantly reduced).
+Because Supercar's RamJets are "stratified", they can, if necessary, run on almost any fuel type from auto gas to A-1 Jet Fuel.
+However, range and performance are significantly reduced.

-Supercar is fuelled conventionally via a single refuelling port on the port side, near the vertical fin, just to the left of the rear windscreen.
+Supercar is fuelled conventionally via a dual refuelling ports on the port and starboard side, near the vertical fins, just to the left and right of the rear windscreen.
+Supercar originally used a single refuelling point on the port side only.

-The main fuel tank (8) is a forward-swept, aerodynamically-shaped pressurised tank, specially designed to handle high G-forces and completely differing environments and pressures from atmospheric, deep underwater and the vacuum of space.
+The main fuel tank (8) is a forward-swept, aerodynamically shaped pressurised tank, specially designed to handle high G-forces and completely differing environments and pressures from atmospheric, deep underwater and the vacuum of space.

-Centrally positioned above the wing extenuator box, which is in itself part of Supercar's rigid structure, fuel is fed via twin pumps and fuel lines (7) and is injected electronically into each

-RamJet engine.
-For safety purposes, each fuel pump has a back up, cross feed capability, and the fuel lines themselves are equipped with emergency cut-off valves.
+Centrally positioned above the wing extenuator box, which is in itself part of Supercar's rigid structure, fuel is fed via twin pumps and fuel lines (7) and is injected electronically into each RamJet engine.
+For safety purposes, each fuel pump has a backup, cross feed capability, and the fuel lines themselves are equipped with emergency cut-off valves.

-As already discussed in "EMH Flow - Overview" on page 4, the EMH® powerplant's primary source of fuel is hydrogen, collected by ram scoops via the side air intakes, in small, safe and manageable quantities.
+As already discussed in "EMH Flow - Overview" in section 4, the EMH® powerplant's primary source of fuel is hydrogen, collected by ram scoops via the side air intakes, in small, safe and manageable quantities.
 The collected hydrogen is supercooled and stored in small, circular, refrigerated pressurised tanks just forward of the main fuel tank.
 This minimises the obvious size, weight and safety problems encountered by conventional rockets which have to carry a dangerous and large full fuel load.